lbugnion/sample-azure-simplexamarinfunction/Doc/refactoring-client.md

-# Refactoring the Xamarin client to use JSON
+# Refactoring the Xamarin client app to use JSON

 The function is now returning a JSON-formatted string.
 Thankfully parsing JSON in C# is extremely easy with the help of the [JSON.NET Nuget package](https://www.nuget.org/packages/Newtonsoft.Json).
 In this section, we will add the Nuget package to our Xamarin application, and then modify the code slightly to take advantage of this package and deserialize the JSON result.